How to Fix Docker Container Not Starting: Common Issues and Solutions

 How to fix it:

-- Ensure the host path exists before mounting.
-Docker will create a directory automatically on Linux, but the resulting empty directory may not be what your application expects.
+- Make sure the host path exists before mounting.
+Docker creates it automatically on Linux, but the empty directory might not be what your app expects.

 docker run -v /host/path:/container/path:ro <image_name>

-- On macOS and Windows, confirm that the host directory is shared with Docker in Docker Desktop settings under File Sharing.
+- On Mac and Windows, verify the host directory is shared with Docker in Docker Desktop settings.

 How to fix it:

-- Pull the image manually to see the full error:
+- Pull manually to see the actual error:

 docker pull <image_name>:<tag>